sot/cheta/docs/pseudo_msids.rst

 --------------------------------------------------

 The ACIS DEA telemeters a variety of useful information that is sent in an event-based format via queries to the processor.
-The engineering archive reformats those telemetry queries (one per psuedo-MSID) into records that match the engineering archive format where all queries with the same time stamp are place in a single record.
+The cheta archive reformats those telemetry queries (one per psuedo-MSID) into records that match the cheta archive format where all queries with the same time stamp are place in a single record.

 The time sample of these data vary but are typically around once per 16 seconds.